apify/apify-docs/docs/web_scraping_101.md

 # Web scraping 101

 This section aims to be the best and most comprehensive web scraping resource.
-Here, we aim to compile our best knowledge on web scraping and its various techniques.
+Here, we aim to compile our best knowledge on web scraping and the various techniques involved.

 Of course, there is no scraping without anti-scraping measures, so we aim to dedicate a large portion of the section to those.
 We will discuss different anti-scraping techniques and how to bypass them.

-*   [**Overview of anti-scraping techniques**]({{@link web_scraping_101/anti_scraping_introduction.md}}) - Learn the basics of web scraping prevention and how to bypass them.
+If you are new to web scraping and want to learn about the obstacles you're bound to discover, checkout our [**Introduction to anti-scraping techniques and how to bypass them**]({{@link web_scraping_101/anti_scraping_introduction.md}}).

+Pop in from time to time as we expand this section with articles on more specific and advanced topics in the realm of web scraping.